 Focus on the essentials

-Instead of investing heavily in AI, companies better focus on their business processes first.
+Instead of investing heavily in AI, companies should focus on their business processes first.
 Research shows that 83 percent of executives say that a lack of visibility in their business processes is a bottleneck to apply AI in their supply chain.
 So what better way to start identifying these issues at hand?

 To identify these obstacles, you don’t need AI at all.
 You can already start working way more efficiently with data on hand.
 Example: a local company believes that it can save costs by purchasing material in China, because it is much cheaper over there.
 After a simulation with data, it appears that it is better to pay a little bit more for that material in the Netherlands and to make more profit overall.
 Data on hand will easily tell you this but many companies still make similar mistakes, because they have way too little insight into their processes.